thejud/text-processing-cookbook/README.md

 I tend to prefer to only take the parts I want, rather than replacing the entire line. perl's `-n` flag loops over all the input, but doesn't print anything.
-The -E flag is a modern version of the -e flag, and just makes some of the more modern perl features available.
-I use it so that I can use "say" instead of "print", which is shorter and adds the trailing newline.
+The -E flag is an updated of the -e flag, and just makes some of the more modern perl features available.
+I use `-E` mostly so that I can use `say $var` instead of `print "$var\n"`, because say is shorter and automically adds a trailing newline.

     printf "2017-11-01T12:14:22.12352 ERROR critical" \
     | perl -nE'/T(\d\d:\d\d):\S+ (ERROR|FATAL)/ and say "$1 $2"'
      12:14 ERROR

-If you don't know anything about regular expressions, this will all seem very mysterious, but if you do much text (or log) munging, it's worthwhile to learn the basics.

 ### Create several simple filters rather than one complicated ones

-Like anything other part of your pipeline, it's fine to clean up your output progressively with multiple smaller, simpler filters.
+Like any other part of your pipeline, it's fine to clean up your output progressively with multiple smaller, simpler filters.
 I often do this because it's easier to apply fixes than to get one large regex just right.
 Naturally, if you're building a high-volume or production pipeline, it's